What is a Bias Incident?

 2. Hate symbols -- or inflammatory symbols like nooses -- are used.

 3. The perpetrator(s) admit their conduct was motivated by prejudice or that they selected the target(s) based on their race, ethnicity, religion, disability, sex, sexual orientation or other identity factors.

 4. The target(s) believe the incident was motivated by bias.

-5. The target(s) openly engage in activities related to their race, ethnicity or other identify characteristics -- e.g., black students purposefully gathering under the "White Tree" in Jena; LGBTQ students trying to start a gay-straight alliance at school.
+5. The target(s) openly engage in activities related to their race, ethnicity or other identity characteristics -- e.g., black students purposefully gathering under the "White Tree" in Jena; LGBTQ students trying to start a gay-straight alliance at school.

-6. There's been prior news coverage of similar bias incidents -- i.e., a 16 year old living 40 miles outside of Jena was questioned by police last week after they spotted him in a truck with a noose hanging out of the back (the adult driver was charged with DUI).
+6. There's been prior news coverage of similar bias incidents -- i.e., a 16-year-old living 40 miles outside of Jena was questioned by police last week after they spotted him in a truck with a noose hanging out of the back (the adult driver was charged with DUI).